Do you want to make a SendFox WordPress form?

 Here’s another trick.
 Instead of having the field labels like ‘Name’ above the fields, you can show labels inside the fields.

 To remove your field labels, click on the Name field.
-Scroll down to Advanced Options and expand it.
+Then click on the Advanced tab in the Field Options panel.

 Type in placeholder text for the First Name and Last Name fields.
-Then click the checkboxes to hide the Field Label and Sub-Labels.
+Then toggle the options to hide the Field Label and Sub-Labels.

 If we do the same thing with the email field, our form preview now looks like this: